nogibjj/Individual_Proj_3_Gavin_Li/README.md

 Gavin Li `gl183`

 ## Purpose of the project
-The purpose of this project is to build a ETL data pipeline on Databricks, and automate the workflow on the platform.
+The purpose of this project is to build an ETL data pipeline on Databricks, automate the workflow on the platform, then find some insights from the data.

 ## Video explanation